pavrorov/makedjvu/README.md

 Workdir: djvudir
 ```

-First of all, the book `.djvu` file is named after the name of the
+First of all, the book DjVu file is named after the name of the
 folder the `Makefile` resides.
 Please not, however, that any spaces in
 the filename are substituted by `_` in order to make the filename
 compatible with `make`.